yuhodots/pacman/Readme.md

 ## Algorithms

-The algorithms in this repository are table-based classical reinforcement learning algorithms that do not use the neural network.
+The algorithms in this repository focus on table-based classical reinforcement learning algorithms that do not use the deep neural network.

 1. Monte-Carlo Method
 2. SARSA